-Buffalo Suzuki Strings maintains an enrollment of approximatly 300 students, who are taught by a faculty trained in the Suzuki Method of instruction.
+Buffalo Suzuki Strings maintains an enrollment of approximately 300 students, who are taught by a faculty trained in the Suzuki Method of instruction.
 Our musical home, the Buffalo Suzuki Strings Musical Arts Center, is located in the business district of North Tonawanda, NY.
 BSS is one of only several Suzuki programs nationwide, which is not associated with a university or other school program.

 Buffalo Suzuki Strings was founded in 1969 by Mary Cay Neal, beginning with two students, studying violin, in her home in Kenmore.
-Since that time Buffalo Suzuki Strings grown to touched the lives of thousands of children and their families.
+Since that time Buffalo Suzuki Strings grown to touch the lives of thousands of children and their families.
 BSS students of all levels have provided hundreds of community concerts throughout Western New York and have performed with every major orchestra in Erie and Niagara Counties.

 The BSS Advanced Ensemble has played annually with the Ars Nova Chamber Musicians in their Viva Vivaldi Festivals since 1979.
 The BSS Friendship Touring Ensemble was formed in 1983 as a response to Dr. Suzuki’s dream of peace through music.
 The Touring Ensemble, an outgrowth of our most advanced repertory classes, has traveled to over twenty countries on five continents since 1984.
 Our Western New York children have been acknowledged as an embodiment of Dr. Suzuki’s goal: to use the Language of Music to promote peace, understanding and friendship among the people of the world.